How to Fix Faux Fur Damaged by Dryer

 Step 3: Set It Out To Dry Flat

 Next, let the fur air dry outside of the dryer.
-If you put the fur on your floor or bed, make sure that the lint can escape preventing a fire hazard!
+If you put the fur on your floor or bed, make sure that the lint can escape, preventing a fire hazard!
 You could hang it from a hanger or put it on a spare surface.
-The final step is to brush your fur.
-This is the most crucial part because you don’t want to ruin the coat!
-When brushing, be sure to use a soft bristle brush, moving in the direction of the hair.
+Once it’s dry, use a hair dryer on a low setting to fluff up the fibers.

 Step 4: Steam It Again